vitoriawillani1991/vitoriawillani1991/README.md

 ### Hi there 👋
-- I'm a Brazilian living in Canada :brazil: :canada:
-- 🌱 Data Scientist with an emphasis on machine learning.
+- 🌱 Mathematician & Data Scientist focused on Machine Learning.
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I have a lot of tattoos about math, data science and cats 🐱